Ultra-luminous X-ray sources as super-critical propellers: The Super-critical Propeller

-The inner radius of a disc is determined by the balance of magnetic and material stresses \citep{gho79a,gho79b}.
-In the quiescent disc solution \citep{sun77}, sometimes employed for describing the propeller regime \citep{dan10,ozs+14}, the mass flux in the disc is zero so that the material torque $\dot{M}R^2 \Omega$ vanishes and the viscous stress is alone to balance the magnetic stress.
-For the supercritical propellers, the mass flux is not totally zero throughout the disc, but still it is reduced heavily at the inner rim so that the inner radius of the disc is to be found by the balance of viscous and magnetic stresses
+In the quiescent disk solution \citep{sun77}, sometimes employed for describing the propeller regime \citep{dan10,ozs+14}, the mass flux in the disk is zero so that the material torque $\dot{M}R^2 \Omega$ vanishes and the viscous stress is alone to balance the magnetic stress at the inner rim of the disk.
+For such systems the usual Alfv\'en radius, $r_{\rm A} \propto \dot{M}^{-2/7}$ becomes irrelevant as it can predict an inner disk radius greater than the light cylinder radius \citep{ozs+14}.
+For super-critical propellers, the mass flux is not totally zero throughout the disk, but still it is reduced heavily at the inner rim so that the inner radius of the disk is to be found by the balance of viscous and magnetic stresses.
+Being independent of the specific regime (accretion/propeller), the angular momentum balance near the inner disk radius can be expressed as